MauriceGit/Screen_Space_Ambient_Occlusion/README.md

 # Screen Space Ambient Occlusion (SSAO)

-This project is an implementation of the SSAO algorithm, done completely from scratch.
+This project is an implementation of a SSAO algorithm, done completely from scratch.

-To take it to the front - I made a video of it in action, where I show different kernel sizes, views and you can see, what this is all about, pretty good :)
+In the following video, the SSAO implementation with different adjustments are demonstrated.

 https://vimeo.com/152733656

 ## What is SSAO?

-Screen-space ambient occlusion basically adds some shading/occlusion of areas in the output image where a real occlusion is suspected.
+Screen-space ambient occlusion adds some shading/occlusion of areas in the output image where a real occlusion is suspected.
 This is done by comparing depth values of the framebuffer just before rendering.
-If there are fragments, where pretty much all sides (computed over a local kernel) are closer to the viewer than the actual fragment, it is assumed, that those fragments are less illuminated then other, more exposed, areas.
+If there are fragments, where most sides (computed over a local kernel) are closer to the viewer, the actual fragment, it is assumed to be less illuminated than the surrounding fragments.
-In this case, the fragment gets shaded.
+In this case, the fragment is shaded.

 This algorithm runs only in screen space.
 So ignoring the complexity of the scene completely.
-That means, that the ambient occlusion is just as fast on a complete scenery than for a simple displayed triangle.

-But it also as to be noted, that it is not physically correct and also not always perfect.
+Any SSAO algorithm is not physically correct and also not always perfect(Bleeding over neighbouring fragments).
-So depending on the viewer and camera position, different areas are occluded.
+Dependent on the viewer and camera position, different areas can be occluded.

-Though not always looking perfect, it adds a very nice touch to the scenery and gives a lot more three dimensional impressions.
-It actually looks really good most of the time (Just my opinion).
+Though not always looking perfect, it adds a very nice touch to the scenery and gives a three dimensional impression.

-And adding this screen-space ambient occlusion to a complete game, game engine or random scenery is really simple.
-It is basically just one shader which needs to be used after everything else.
+By adding the SSAO fragment shader to a finished game or program, screen space ambient occlusion can be adjusted and implemented without changing or accessing the actual code.

-So here is a picture of just the final ambient occlusion without actually rendering any colors of the scene:
+The following picture shows the final ambient occlusion without rendering any colors of the scene:

 ![Just ambient occlusion](https://github.com/MauriceGit/Screen_Space_Ambient_Occlusion/blob/master/Screenshots/example5.png "Just ambient occlusion")

 And the same view again with normal textures and colors.
-The ambient occlusion is added:
+The ambient occlusion is added (multiplied to the fragment color):

 ![Ambient occlusion with normal colors](https://github.com/MauriceGit/Screen_Space_Ambient_Occlusion/blob/master/Screenshots/example6.png "Ambient occlusion with normal colors")

 ## Install && Run

-I only tested an ran this simulation on a debian-based unix OS (Ubuntu, Mint, ...).
-It should run on any other machine as well but is not tested.
+I tested an ran this simulation on a debian-based Linux OS (Ubuntu, Mint, ...).
+It should run on other machines as well but is not tested.

 ### System Requirements